 }

+The complete subroutine of this code can be found in lcd2.c.
 The E line must be left high for the time required by the LCD to get ready for receiving the data; it’s normally about 250 nanoseconds (check the datasheet for exact duration).

 Busy status of the LCD.
 It takes some time for each instruction to be executed by the LCD.
 The delay varies depending on the frequency of the crystal attached to the oscillator input of the HD44780 as well as the instruction being executed.